Developer Guide

 Aspect: Just use hr search or use hr list connections

-• Alternative 1(Current choice): Use hr list connections
+- Alternative 1(Current choice): Use

-• Cons: It increases the time of searching all the Commands in command list and this command looks similar to hr list that may confuse the user.
+Commands in command list and this command looks similar tohr listthat may confuse the user.

-• Alternative 2: Use hr search
+- Alternative 2: Use

-• Pros: The time of searching all Commands in command list will not be influenced.
+Commands in command list will not be influenced. - Cons: The user has to type

-• Cons: The user has to type hr search twice to list speakers and alumni and the lists are separated.
+hr searchtwice to list speakers and alumni and the lists are separated.

 3.6.
 Storage

-The storage component is responsible for storing persistent data to disk.
-This involves objects from all 3 categories of the application.
 The above sequence diagram shows the program flow involving only the FileManager component, other aspects like the callers Duke, execution of Ui etc are ommitted for simplicity.

 The main process of the program in Duke invokes the readAll() function on start-up.
 This reads all the data saved on disk to memory.
-During the program loop, the main process invokes saveAll() after every command run.
-This saves the current state of the application to file automatically.

 Current Implementation

 The FileManager class in seedu.duke.backend manages all the file related operations.
 Its purpose is to provide an abstraction layer for saving and reading the current state of the application to and from disk.
-It is also used by the import command to perform importing of other CSV files.

 Design Considerations